rtebrake/udacity-devops-cicd/README.md

 ![2 make_all](https://user-images.githubusercontent.com/23208470/106152775-1d488e80-617e-11eb-842e-cdc40c417a73.JPG)

 To do a remote test, we use Github Actions.
-Note the *pythonapp.yml* in the repository to see how this is set up.
+Use the *pythonapp.yml* in the repository the workflow.
 A build using Github Actions should look like the following screenshot.
 ![3 Github_Actions_build](https://user-images.githubusercontent.com/23208470/106152901-3ea97a80-617e-11eb-9691-8b453b082e36.JPG)